iamvirul/deepdiff-db/README.md

 deepdiffdb check --config deepdiffdb.config.yaml
 ```

+Validates:

+* connectivity to both databases
+* primary keys exist on all tables (unless ignored)
+* output directory is writable

-Displays a simple terminal summary.
+Displays a simple terminal summary on success.

 ---